-Background: Powered transvenous lead extraction (TLE) tools are commonly required in the removal of the leads that have long implant duration due to fibrotic adhesions.
-However, the comparative data are lacking among different types of TLE tools.
+Background: Powered transvenous lead extraction (TLE) tools are commonly required to remove the leads that have long implant duration due to fibrotic adhesions.
+However, comparative data are lacking among different types of TLE tools.
 Aim: To compare the efficacy and safety of two different rotational mechanical dilator sheaths in retrospectively analyzed patients who underwent TLE.
-Methods and results: A total of 566 lead extractions from 302 patients using TightRailTM (333 lead extractions from 169 patients) and Evolution( $\mathbf{\hat{R}}$ ) (233 lead extractions from 133 patients) mechanical dilator sheaths were performed between July 2009 and June 2018.
+Methods and results: A total of 566 lead extractions from 302 patients using TightRailTM (333 lead extractions from 169 patients) and Evolution® (233 lead extractions from 133 patients) mechanical dilator sheaths were performed between July 2009 and June 2018.
 Acute and long term outcomes of study groups were compared.
-There is no statistically significant difference between Evolution( $\mathbf{\hat{R}}$ ) and TightRailTM groups in procedural success (93.9% vs. 94%), clinical success (99.2% vs. 98%) and major complications (3.8% vs. 1.2%), respectively (p>0.05).
-In multivariate regression analysis, lead dwell time, number of extracted leads, and baseline leukocyte count were found as independent predictors of procedural success (p<0.05).
-During the median follow-up of 36.6 (0.2-118) months, all-cause mortality was observed in 73 patients (25.6% in the Evolution( $\mathbf{\hat{R}}$ vs. 23.1 in the TightRailTM group, p>0.05).
+There is no statistically significant difference between Evolution® and TightRailTM groups in procedural success (93.9% vs. 94%), clinical success (99.2% vs. 98%) and major complications (3.8% vs. 1.2%), respectively (p>0.05).
+In multivariate regression analysis, lead dwell time, the number of extracted leads, and baseline leukocyte count was found as independent predictors of procedural success (p<0.05).
+During the median follow-up of 36.6 (0.2-118) months, all-cause mortality was observed in 73 patients (25.6% in the Evolution® vs. 23.1 in the TightRailTM group, p>0.05).
 Chronic renal disease, heart failure, and coagulopathy were shown as independent predictors of all-cause mortality in multivariate regression analysis (p<0.05).
-Conclusions: TLE using TightRailTM or Evoluation( $\mathbf{\hat{R}}$ mechanical dilator sheaths is a safe and effective therapeutic option.
+Conclusions: TLE using TightRailTM or Evoluation® mechanical dilator sheaths is a safe and effective therapeutic option.
 Both mechanical dilator sheaths showed similar efficacy, safety, and all-cause mortality at acute and long-term follow-up of patients who underwent TLE.